stuartherbert/putting-ansible-to-work/key-concepts.md

 You'll also find more information about group vars in the official Ansible docs:

 * [Inventory: Group Variables](http://docs.ansible.com/intro_inventory.html#group-variables)

+## Target Computer

+A _target computer_ is a computer that is provisioned via Ansible.
+The list of target computers and the plays to apply to them is stored in the [Inventory](#inventory).
+Target computers can include your own desktop / laptop, a virtual machine running locally or in the cloud, or a physical server sat in a datacenter.

+I look at the target computer in detail in [Preparing A Computer For Ansible](preparing-a-computer.html).

+In the official Ansible docs, you'll often seen target computers referred to as _hosts_ or _the host_.
+I've found that _host_ just ends up confusing people, as they're used to the term _host_ meaning where software is running.

+## Remote User

+The _remote user_ is the UNIX user account that Ansible should log into on the [target computer](#target_computer).
+Ansible will normally log into this account via SSH to perform [tasks](#tasks).

+I look at remote users in detail in [Preparing A Computer For Ansible](preparing-a-computer.html).

 ## Other Terms